Be Open to the Truthtellers in Your Life

 The torrent stopped as quickly as it started.
 Silence.
 I looked around quizzically and wondered, “Is that it?
 Am I done?”

 After noticing lightning didn’t strike me dead nor did I didn’t shrivel up into a warted troll, I felt the weight of the world lift off of me.
 Whoaaaa… What?
 I felt free… Finally free!
 I didn’t know what to do with all this, so I layed down on my bed to let it sink in.
 I observed there was no shame.
 There was no regret.
 There really wasn’t anything, but peace.
 My truth had set me free.
 Nothing more, nothing less.
-My soul had finally been heard and it was now at rest.
+My shadow had finally been heard and it was now at rest.

 THAT was the day my life changed forever.
 From that point forward, I set course to work on my self-worth and self-esteem.
 I finally realized I had created this whole frenetic scene and I could equally and successfully un-create it.

 I occasionally wondered why no one ever brought my behavior to my attention.
 I considered myself an open book and knowing there is a lot of wisdom in the world, I was perplexed as to why no one had ever shed light on my darkness.
 Then the answer came.
-I had kept the really gross parts to myself.
+I had kept the really shameful parts to myself.
 I only shared parts of my story that would gain the oooohs and ahhhhhs from my cohorts.
 I never told the entire truth about the things I did because my ego convinced me those parts didn’t matter.
 My lower-self wanted so badly to be right; it subconsciously undermined my truth in the just perfect way to keep me stuck.
 Instead, I received all the appropriate statements like, What an a**hole! and You deserve so much better!
 My ego was validated, but my soul was not.
 Sound familiar?

 When we are truly suffering and truly wanting for change, we must be willing to take radical responsibility for our behavior and if possible share it with a trusted friend.
 It’s important we share the uncut, unedited and raw version in lieu of some manipulated version that will only gain you the validation your ego so desperately wants.